 CAMPBELL-WALSH UROLOGY: Dr. Jeffrey Palmer contributed a chapter entitled "Management of Abnormalities of the External Genitalia in Boys" in the 11th edition of this accalimed multi-volume textbook, which is currently in press.
 This chapter is an update to Dr. Palmer's chapter in the 10th edition regarding the same topic.
-This textbook serves as a reference for urologis and other healthcare professional throughout the world.
+This textbook serves as a reference for urologists and other healthcare professionals throughout the world.

 NORTHEASTERN SECTION OF AUA: Dr. Jeffrey Palmer was an invited speaker at the 2014 Northeastern Section of the American Urological Association Annual Meeting.
 The lecture at this inter-national meeting of adult and pediatric urologists, entitled "Caring for Adult Patients with Congenital Problems", addressed congenital problems in young adults and adolescents transitioning into adulthood.
 Our staff has a large experience in success-fully treating adults and adolescents with congenital conditions.